The Jurisdiction

 This magical system of prosperity and social welfare was sweet in the mouth but sower in the belly.
 All things that are to good to be true eventually come to an end and Herod's Great Society and Social Experiment was no exception to the rule.

-Before the end of the century a series of devastating recessions or "dearths"12 had spread across the Roman Empire.
+had spread across the Roman Empire.
 Popularity of Rome, along with its comforts and privilege diminished, as the power over its subject and client states shifted from social benefits to compliance and heavy tribute or taxes.
 To pay for excesses the power of this created authority would only relent after the people were expended, exhausted and oppressed.

 Two kingdoms